pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

 To ensure readers (users) know and understand what they are permitted to do with the content, license information must be embedded into each published article, in all its outputs - e.g. on the HTML article webpage, in the XML/metadata and PDF version.

-OJS offers the Creative Commons license options that are acceptable for the DOAJ seal: CC BY, CC BY-SA or CC BY-NC.
+OJS offers the Creative Commons license options that are acceptable for the DOAJ seal: CC BY, CC BY-SA, CC BY-NC, or CC BY-NC-SA.
 This license will be embedded in the metadata of published items and displayed on the item’s webpage.
 Select the Creative Commons license you will use in Settings > Distribution > Permissions

 See [Chapter 8: Distribution Settings](https://docs.pkp.sfu.ca/learning-ojs/en/settings-distribution#permissions) for more details.